TechAlhan826/MovieMania/README.md

 Welcome to **MovieMania**, a dynamic movie exploration platform where users can browse, review, and engage with movies effortlessly.
 This repository contains the **backend API** for MovieMania, built using **TypeScript, Express, Prisma, Zod, and MongoDB**.

 The **frontend** for this app is currently under development.
+If you face any issue while setup reach me out on insta
 ---

 ## **🌟 Features**